thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 One way to avoid these integration problems is using what [Martin Fowler](https://twitter.com/martinfowler) calls [Promiscuous Integration](https://dzone.com/articles/promiscuous-integration-vs).
-Be aware, Martin does not advise the use of Promiscuous Integration.
+Be aware, that Martin does not advise the use of Promiscuous Integration.
 He just named the pattern.

 ![It hinders the integration of features](/images/on-the-evilness-of-feature-branching-the-problems/it-hinders-integration-of-features.png)

-In order to use changes from another feature that is currently being implemented, we cherry pick some commits from that feature branch into our branch.
+To use changes from another feature that is currently being implemented, we cherry-pick some commits from that feature branch into our branch.
 We are now actually communicating changes between branches.

-However, the biggest concern Martin Fowler has against Promiscuous Integration, apart from introducing a lot of process complexity, is that with all that cherry picking, **we lose track of who has what on which branch**.
-Also for testers it becomes a painful exercise to figure out where the risk resides, on which branch and what to focus feedback on.
+However, the biggest concern Martin Fowler has against Promiscuous Integration, apart from introducing a lot of process complexity, is that with all that cherry-picking, **we lose track of who has what on which branch**.
+Also for test engineers, it becomes a painful exercise to figure out where the risk resides, on which branch and what to focus feedback on.

 Compare this complexity with the simplicity of having everyone in the team commit its changes immediately to mainline.
 They communicate their changes immediately with the rest of the team.
-Helping to create a shared understanding of the code base and a [collective ownership](http://www.extremeprogramming.org/rules/collective.html) of the code base.
-Inevitably, this leads into better quality and higher IT delivery throughput and reduces the lead time and the time to market.
+Helping to create a shared understanding of the codebase and a [collective ownership](http://www.extremeprogramming.org/rules/collective.html) of the codebase.
+Inevitably, this leads to better quality and higher IT delivery throughput and reduces the lead time and the time to market.

 ### It hides work for the rest of the team and therefore disables communication

-As long as we have not yet merged our branch back to mainline, the rest of the team simply do not know in which direction we are taking the code to implement the feature we are working on.
+As long as we have not yet merged our branch back to mainline, the rest of the team simply does not know in which direction we are taking the code to implement the feature we are working on.

 ![It hides work for the rest of the team](/images/on-the-evilness-of-feature-branching-the-problems/it-hides-work-for-the-rest-of-the-team.png)

 This is fine as long as everyone on the team works on different parts of the application.
 But, the minute two team members are working on the same codebase area they are each blind to how their work affects the other person.
-As a result, collaboration is sacrificed because everyone is focussed on the changes happening in their isolated branch.
+As a result, collaboration is sacrificed because everyone is focused on the changes happening in their isolated branch.

-On the other hand, if we are committing more frequently into mainline, we communicate to the rest of the team the direction we are taking with the code to implement this feature.
+On the other hand, if we are committing more frequently to mainline, we communicate to the rest of the team the direction we are taking with the code to implement this feature.
 For example, we could add a conditional indicating the start of the new code we are working on and have it disabled by default.
 From then on the rest of the team sees the new changes we are introducing.
 They can immediately spot how this affects their work and thus can instantly adapt to these changes.
 As a result, it eliminates the classic rework happening at merge time and enables the fast flow of work through the value stream.

 This is precisely the purpose of Version Control Systems together with Continuous Integration.
 To publish our ideas to the rest of the team and see the impact on others within minutes.
 The rest of the team sees the direction of our thinking.
-Consequently, it enables communication inside the team and the fast flow of work, higher IT delivery throughput, reduced lead time and time to market.
+Consequently, it enables communication inside the team and the fast flow of work, higher IT delivery throughput, and reduced lead time and time to market.

 We could argue that introducing this conditional, increases the complexity of the codebase.
-Which is true.
+This is true.
 On the other hand by using a feature branch and not introducing this conditional, the conditional is not eliminated.
 It is still there.
-But it is not obvious and absolutely not visible.
+But it is not obvious and utterly invisible.
 The conditional is now the Version Control System branch.
-From now on, **our changes are invisible for the rest of the team**.
+From now on, **our changes are invisible to the rest of the team**.
 They have no idea how those changes will impact their work.

-Remember, the purpose of a Version Control System is not just to version source code. **A Version Control System is really a communication tool** to communicate changes with the rest of the team.
-This will again help in gaining a shared understanding of the system and achieve [collective ownership](http://www.extremeprogramming.org/rules/collective.html) over the code base.
+Remember, the purpose of a Version Control System is not just to version source code. **A Version Control System is reality a communication tool** to communicate changes with the rest of the team.
+This will again help in gaining a shared understanding of the system and achieve [collective ownership](http://www.extremeprogramming.org/rules/collective.html) over the codebase.
 Again, this will inevitably lead to better quality, higher IT delivery throughput, shorter lead times and time to market.

 **Working on mainline forces communication**.